ImperialCollegeLondon/unit_testing_Cpp/index.md

 ## Syllabus

-- Introduction and motivation of software testing.
+- Introduction and motivation for software testing.
 - Writing simple unit tests.
 - Automatic setup and teardown using test fixtures.
 - Test ranges of inputs using parametrised tests.